 • Caramel sauce.
 Drizzle 1-2 teaspoons of caramel sauce over each slice.

 • Marshmallow whipped cream.
 Marshmallow pairs perfectly with sweet potato!
-Mix equal parts marshmallow fluff with whipped cream.
-I would start with 1 cup, each.
+Mix equal parts marshmallow fluff with whipped cream, start with 1 cup, each.

 • Ice cream.
 Not a traditional sweet potato pie topping, but SO delicious!

 • Nuts.
-Add a sprinkle of chopped candied pecans or walnuts on top of the pie before serving.
+Add a sprinkle of chopped candied pecans or walnuts on top before serving.

 Storing & freezing recommendations

-Once your sweet potato pie is completely cooled, cover it or place slices into airtight containers and store it in the fridge for up to about 3-4 days.
+Once your pie is completely cooled, cover it or place slices into airtight containers and store it in the fridge for up to about 3-4 days.
 Enjoy straight from the fridge!

 You can freeze this before or after cooking it!